-Rates for Dramaturgy
+Rates for dramaturgy in scotland

 What we propose is a dual approach, based on the professional status of playwrights being equivalent to others involved in the theatre making process.